oraclekid12/rulebook2024/content.md

 *Hunting is a vampire's means of satisfying their hunger for blood.*

 A hunt can be made with an action card or through the basic hunt action.
+If a successful hunt causes the vampire's blood to exceed their blood capacity, then (as always) the excess is immediately returned to the blood bank.\
+\
+Note that hunting is a **mandatory action** for a **vampire with no blood** who is ready and unlocked.

+> By default, all vampires have a **hunt of 1**.\
+> During a hunt action, an action modifier card or other effects can be used to increase the hunt (**+ x hunt**).

 - **Who can hunt:** Any ready vampire.
-Note that hunting is a mandatory action for a ready unlocked vampire with no blood.
-During your minion phase, none of your minions can perform any non-mandatory actions if any of your ready unlocked vampires have hunt actions yet to perform.
-If you have two or more vampires with mandatory hunt actions, they may be done in the order you choose.
 - **Default cost:** None.
 - **Default target:** None.
 Undirected action.
 - **Default stealth:** +1 stealth.
 - **Effect:** The acting vampire gains an amount of blood counters from the blood bank equal to the hunt amount.
-By default, all vampires have a hunt amount of 1.
-If this causes the vampire's blood to exceed their blood capacity, then (as always) the excess is immediately returned to the blood bank.